 Members will participate in the review of Board governance polices as per the triennial review schedule.

 Board Review

 The performance of the Board is measured by the outcomes from:

-- The annual report.

-- The triennial review programme.

-- The ERO report.

-- Any other means deemed appropriate by the Board.
+- The annual report. - The triennial review programme. - The ERO and Catholic Schools Office reports. - Any other means deemed appropriate by the Board.